“I’ve made up my mind: the most they can do is jail me. But if I stay silent, I’ll regret it my whole life.” (Zhang Kai)

 In 2008 Wang Yu submitted a complaint after experiencing extremely rough treatment by the National Railway Administration.
 This case turned out to be a turning point in her career and the beginning of her work on human rights-related cases.
 Wang lost the case, was jailed for two and a half years, and had her lawyer’s licence suspended until 2012.
 April 2015 saw two notable cases: in one case she and another lawyer were physically dragged out of court; in another, she was barred from entering the courtroom.
 The trial she was due to attend proceeded without a lawyer.
 Wang’s disappearance in July 2015 inspired over 100 lawyers to sign a petition appealing for her release: in the days that followed, the majority of signatories were detained and questioned.

-Formally arrested on suspicion of ‘subversion of state power’, which carries a maximum penalty of life imprisonment, six months after a crackdown on human rights lawyers and defenders beginning in July 2015.
+Wang Yu was formally arrested on suspicion of ‘subversion of state power’, which carries a maximum penalty of life imprisonment, six months after the crackdown on human rights lawyers and defenders began in July 2015.
+She was released on bail in July 2016.

 Detained: 9 July 2015